teamapps-org/teamapps-examples/README.md

 4. Optional: To customize the running port, set the env var `TEAMAPPS_EXAMPLES_PORT` to the port of your liking in the run config.

+## Icon usage in examples

+Icons can be used in examples by using constants on the MaterialIcon class.
+The icon names can be found here: https://www.iconfu.com/main#/icons/5/1